Written for ignyteplatform.com by June Rachel

 Unlike manual security systems, attacks that can break those potential weak points are highly scalable, so every aspect of the transition needs to include cybersecurity.
 For example, the healthcare system has seen spikes in attacks in recent years due to its widespread use of outdated software, even as it adopts newer technologies such as blockchain medical records.

 The cybersecurity landscape is in constant flux.
 What is relatively secure today could turn out to be critically vulnerable tomorrow.
 In order to keep up, companies will need to hire people with training in defensive cybersecurity.
-Defensive cybersecurity is all about staying on top of current threats, as well as implementing strategies and techniques to minimize them.
+Defensive cybersecurity is all about staying on top of current threats and implementing strategies and techniques to minimize them.

 Implement Up-to-Date Technology Solutions

-Cyber criminals are utilizing any and all technology available that can enable them to compromise data.
+Cybercriminals are utilizing any and all technology available that can enable them to compromise data.
 Companies and other organizations should do likewise to defend themselves.
 AI is already being used to identify threats, including malware and more sophisticated phishing.
 Blockchain has already been mentioned as a way for users to leverage encryption to gain granular control over who has access to what information and the applications of decentralized systems like this go beyond medical records.
-The key here is to carefully review and select appropriate solutions as time goes on.
+The key here is to review and select appropriate solutions as time goes on carefully.

-There may be no such thing as perfect security, but there are plenty of things we can do to strengthen systems against threats.
-Most of all, it’s important to stay on top of both the technical and the human aspects of these systems, as both are potential entry points for attacks.
+There may be no such thing as perfect security, but we can do plenty of things to strengthen systems against threats.
+Most of all, staying on top of these systems’ technical and human aspects is important, as both are potential entry points for attacks.